Acry/SDL2-Pong/README.md

 This is a simple pong implementation.
 AI, State Integration and timing needs love.
+You can build 2 executeables.
+One with static size,
+which is easier to review and a second version which
+scales in size - so you can play it in stamp size or
+UHD =)

 But this may be done later with subpixel rendering.

 AI-notes: